FROM AUTHOR TO authority

 How do you solve this conundrum?
 How do you win attention when attention is what no one has?
 Even if you have a message that matters?

-In other words, when everybody zigs, you zag
+When everybody zigs, you zag

 Have you ever read the book Zag?
 If you haven’t, you should.
 It’s short, punchy and extremely thought-provoking.